-2. Inform customers about your services/events to bring them back

 You might be offering a suite of services for your customers at the coffee shop, such as free WiFi, electrical outlets for laptops and a contactless QR code menu at each table for laptops, poetry readings and more, but it’s important to inform them about it at the right place and time.
-And Eddystone beacons are just pro in it!
+And Eddystone beacons are just pro at it!

 Also, to widen the reach, push a shareable link about the service/event so that they can forward it to friends and family as well.

-Now